dheera/rosboard/README.md

 sudo pip3 install tornado
 ```

-2. Clone this repo inside `colcon_ws/src/` (or whatever you call your workspace).

-3. Run `./configure-ros2`.
-It should then be a valid ROS2 package.
+2. Run `./configure-ros2' after cloning this repo.
+It should now be a valid ROS2 package.
+Throw it inside your colcon workspace, then run `colcon build`, `source install/setup.bash`, the usual stuff.

-4. `colcon build; source install/setup.bash` (usual stuff)

-5. `ros2 run rosboard rosboard_node` (or add it to your launch file)
+3. `ros2 run rosboard rosboard_node` or put it in your launch file

-6. Point your web browser at http://localhost:8888
+4. Point your web browser at http://localhost:8888